Brown boobook

-The brown boobook (Ninox scutulata), also known as the brown hawk-owl, is an owl which is a resident breeder in south Asia from India, Sri Lanka, Bhutan, Bangladesh and Nepal east to western Indonesia and south China.
+The brown boobook (Ninox scutulata), also known as the brown hawk-owl, is a typical owl species.
+It has dark brown upperparts, whitish underparts with reddish-brown streaking, and a barred tail.
+It is a resident breeder in India, Nepal, Bangladesh, Bhutan, Sri Lanka, southern China and western Indonesia.

-This species is a part of the larger grouping of owls known as typical owls, Strigidae, which contains most species of owl.
-The other grouping is the barn owls, Tytonidae.

 Taxonomy

 The brown boobook was formally described in 1822 by Stamford Raffles from a specimen collected in Sumatra under the binomial name Strix scutulata.
 The specific epithet is from Latin scutulatus meaning "diamond-shaped".
-The brown boobook is now placed with the other boobooks in the genus Ninox that was introduced by the English naturalist Brian Houghton Hodgson in 1837.
+The brown boobook is now placed with the other boobooks in the genus Ninox that was introduced by Brian Houghton Hodgson in 1837.